MaxenceHanin/5SDBD-Integ-E3/api.md

 *URL: https://5sdbd-integ-e3.fr/predictions/predict/*

-### From an origin station and the date
+### From an origin station, the date and user data

-This service predicts the next station based on the origin station and the date.
+This service predicts the next station based on the origin station, the date and user data.
+The type of the response is plain text.

 | Method | HTTP Request | Description |
 |---|---|---|